bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+## 2018-01-11
+* :sparkles: During forward execution, b-threads can halt execution using `bp.ASSERT(boolean, text)`.
+* :arrow_up: Refactored the engine tasks to support raising assertions.
+Reduced some code duplication in the way.
+* :arrow_up: Thread pools executing b-threads are now allocated per-executor/verifier (as opposed to using a single static pool).

 ## 2017-12-28
 * :arrow_up: Re-arranged package structure, duplicate and ambiguous packages merged.
 We now have a clean `model`/`execution`/`analysis` division.
 * :bug: Fixed an equality bug in `OrderedSet`.

 ## 2017-12-22
 * :bug: `BSyncStatement`s now retain information about the b-thread that created them.